InfoUnion/infounion/README.md

 ```

+# Figma Conventions

+Each compoent is grouped and ready for import, more information here: https://www.alphr.com/figma-export-code/#:~:text=Select%20the%20elements%20you%20want,and%20press%20%E2%80%9CExport%20Code.%E2%80%9D

+Please comment when changes that are needed

 # Folder Conventions

 Here's a general folder naming convention to stick to when creating new React coomponents.
 Under src in the frontend folder, when creating new components, create a new folder for it capitalized to the name you'll be using for the component as well.